iwanders/analysis-ithc-iptsd/README.md

 - On Windows, the driver sends a message that has the digitizer id every 2-3 frames.
 - On Windows, the Slim Pen 2 does not have the binary pattern in the `0x0a` dft windows.
 - On Windows, we see the binary pattern in the `0x0a` dft windows, on Linux we see the same for the Slim Pen 2.
+- For all digital data the `x` and `y` signals can be combined into each other.
+- The binary pattern in `0x0a` goes away if the barrel button is held, then the rows become alternating each group.
 - The DftButton window holds repeating binary patterns in column 2 and 3, column 1 is the marker.
 This is unique per pen.
-- Pressure window `0x07-0x0F` holds a digital representation of the pressure.
+- Pressure window `0x07-0x0F` holds a digital representation of the pressure, likely only a delta.
+Each group holds a full state.
 - The first column of the Button DFT window frame is not accurate for MPP 2.0+,

 ## Hardware